nvimdev/dope/README.md

 So i set compiled file path to `~/.local/share/nvim/site/lua`,you can find compiled file in this path. use `:h autocmd` to know more about.
 When you edit the config. but when open neovim it not take effect.
 Please try `PackerCompile` to genreate a new compile file with your new change
-In my personal config i have a function that can auto compiled when i edit the lua file that in this path `~/.config/nvim`.but it will make some noise so I didn't use it in fernvim. when i have a new implement I will update it to fernvim core.
+In my personal config i have a function that can auto compiled when i edit the lua file that in this path `~/.config/nvim`.but it will make some noise so I didn't use it in cosynvim. when i have a new implement I will update it to cosynvim core.

 ```lua